 It is FFRF's position that the First Amendment erected a "high and impregnable" wall of separation between government schools and church groups.
 There is no separation of government and soccer required, for example.
 We do not think a religious group with an agenda to proselytize children should be considered on par with children's athletic teams.
 But if the price parents must pay to stop distribution of religious fliers is to forego announcements on soccer teams, it would be worth it.
 It may be necessary to lobby your school district to stop all outside distribution of fliers.

 As a concerned parent, you have the right to request your school district amend the take-home flier policy to restrict this service to school-sponsored or co-sponsored events only.
-If, however, your school district allows third parties to distribute take-home fliers, there are certain parameters that must be followed.
-The following illustrates some of the parameters discussed by federal courts and can be used as a guide in determining whether your district's practice of distributing religious fliers constitutes a state/church violation.
+It is also best practice to include a disclaimer that the school is not affiliated with any non-school activities, and parents can advocate for these disclaimers to be required.
+If your school district allows third parties to distribute take-home fliers, there are certain parameters that must be followed.

 1. Does the school district have a written fliers policy?
 Was the policy followed in this instance?
 Sometimes, teachers or parent volunteers take it upon themselves to distribute fliers on behalf of religious organizations without getting approval from the district.
 It is important to know whether the school granted access to the forum.